 - The partially dried grapes undergo three days’ pre-fermentative maceration (until the cap rises) in a 3,000L stainless-steel tank at 15°C.

-- Once the fermentation with native yeasts is under way, the wine is racked off the skins and into a mixture of barrels and a 1,500L tank.
-The fermentation temperature is then maintained at 16-17°C.
+- Once the fermentation with native yeasts is under way, the wine is racked off the skins and into 50% stainless steel (1,500L tank), 50% wood (two-thirds in oak barriques and one third in acacia).

 - The wine ages on lees with weekly bâtonnage for 6-8 months and is prevented from undergoing malolactic conversion.

 - The wines are then blended, stabilised and bottled about 10 months after the harvest.

 - All the wines are left in bottle for a year before release, so the 2020 vintage will be bottled in November and released next year.